Customize Your EVM-Powered Subnet

 to avoid ID collision, reserve and publish your ChainID properly.

-RPC call to get the current chain config.
+You can use eth_getChainConfig RPC call to get the current chain config.
 See

 here for more info.